cncf/tag-contributor-strategy/deaf-and-hard-of-hearing/event-organizers/conference-best-practices.md

 It's easier to share accommodations among speakers and attendees at smaller or single-track conferences.
 Provide live captions and a pair of sign language interpreters.

-If your budget is tied, consider offering an **accessibility sponsorship add-on **and mention throughout the conference that interpreters are made possible thanks to that company.
+If your budget is tight, consider offering an **accessibility sponsorship add-on** and mention throughout the conference that interpreters are made possible thanks to that company.
 That will motivate them or other companies to participate next time.

 #### Local and community events